ac-i2i-engineering/.github/profile/README.md

     - **Goal**: Facilitate smooth and efficient development and deployment processes.

 ### Special Thanks to:
-- James Guo (for initiating our team members on Django framework)
+- James Guo, Quantitative Trader at DRW (for initiating our team members on Django framework)